 Victoria’s use of REFCLs for bushfire prevention in rural areas with long lines, difficult terrain, and high vegetation cover is a world-first.

 As with the implementation of any new technology, challenges were encountered.
-ESV granted specific time extensions and exemptions to enable resolution of key technical and delivery issues that were beyond the control of the electricity companies who are required to deliver this ambitious program.
-Despite these extensions, the overall program rollout is on track and delivering the intended benefits to Victorians.
+Energy Safe granted specific time extensions and exemptions to enable resolution of key technical and delivery issues that were beyond the control of the electricity companies who are required to deliver this ambitious program.
+Despite these extensions, the overall program rollout was completed prior to the 2023/24 bushfire season and is delivering the intended benefits to Victorians.